bat52/cheap_pie/README.md

 # cheap_pie
-A python tool for chip validation
+A python tool for register-based chip verification and validation

-"Cheap Pie" is a python tool for register-based chip validation.
+"Cheap Pie" is a python tool for register-based chip verification and validation.
 The name is a translitteration of "chip py" for obvious reasons.

 Given an input description file for the chip, it provides a register-level and